NXLog Manager configuration

 For each new administrative user as well as the admin

-Additional details about encryption of certificates are provided in the Certificates Encryption section.
+about the encryption of certificates are provided in the Certificates Encryption section.

-Follow the rules below when dealing with encryption keys in order to ensure the smooth and trouble-free operation of NXLog Manager.
+Follow the rules below when dealing with encryption keys to ensure the smooth and trouble-free operation of NXLog Manager.

 -